What is Perlite? The Mineral That Rocks Your Plant Substrate

 Tropical plants like loose, well-draining substrate mixes that replicate life on the rainforest floor.
 Particularly epiphytic species (e.g. the various types of Pothos) that are naturally used to drying out between soakings.

-Perlite is a great way to achieve all of the above qualities in a mix for potted plants (but I still worry that people use it for it’s almost non-existent water content).
+Perlite is a great way to achieve all of the above qualities in a mix for potted plants (but I still worry that people use it for its almost non-existent water content).

 Somewhere in the region of 10-30% perlite is a balanced range for most mixes.